byuids-resumes/PETERSEN_resume/docs/index.md

 ### Software Engineering

 `January 2021 - April 2021`
-__Indie Game Creator__, Python Team Lead
+__Indie Game Designer__, Python Team Lead

 - Set goals and made plans to help a team of aspiring software engineers learn how to use classes and methods in Python
 - Used GitHub and the pygame and arcade python libraries
-- Created a well organized, functional game
+- Created a well organized, functional run, dodge and jump game
 - Purpose, tools, rewards -- every project should have the same format - make it SUPER easy to read and navigate

 `August 2020 - December 2020`
-__Website Design__,
+__Website Designer__,

 - Created a functional website for a fictional touring company
 - Utilized HTML and CSS
 - Created a

+__Data-Scraping__,

+- Private project to data-scrape online shopping websites
+- Used Python and the BeautifulSoup/ Selenium libraries
+- Created a program that runs in the background to alert you of flash deals regarding products marked as 'interested' by the user

-### Data Science Consulting Team
+### Data Science

-`January 2027 - April 2027`
+`January 2021 - April 2021`
-__Imagine Learning__
+__Machine Learning__

-- Build web scraping tool to find and format school district technology data.
-- Used R and the Rvest package to parse and format web data.
-- Saved 30 hours a month with the automated scripts.

-`April 2027 - July 2027`
-__Pinnacle Management Group__,

-- Proof of concept development of dashboards using client's corporate data.
-- Built and documented differences of PowerBI, Google Dashoards, and Tableau.
-- Saved client $10k in database and dashboard server fees and validated future dashboard processes.
+- A program used to determine which homes in a given area may still utilize asbestos
+- Created using python and SciKit-learn, as well as Altair for charting
+- Obtained an accuracy of 92% in predicting the era in which homes were built

 ## Work History